Decade after decade, the Gallup Organization reported some of the most familiar numbers in American religion.

 Thus, while his father forever linked the Gallup name with political polling, George Gallup Jr. added a new goal for the firm’s research — probing the links between religious life and public life.
 Gallup retired in 2004 and died on Nov.
 21 at the age of 81, after a one-year battle with cancer.

 The key to Gallup’s legacy is that he built on the basic religious questions his father and other researchers included in polls during the 1940s and ’50s, said political scientist John C. Green of the University of Akron, who is known for his research into American politics and religious life.
-Instead of merely asking questions about religious affiliations, Gallup advocated a more systematic approach that focused attention on religious beliefs, attitudes and even behaviors.
+Instead of merely asking questions about religious affiliations, Gallup advocated a more systematic approach that focused attention on religious beliefs, attitudes and even behaviors.“You got the sense that, however valuable those general numbers were in earlier polls, he was showing that you could experiment and try to find the realities inside all those numbers,” said Green.
+The earlier Gallup numbers were “valuable because some of them went back so far into the mid-20th century.
+Then, George Gallup Jr. showed everyone that you could go beyond that general approach and dedicate entire surveys to religious questions.”

 By the end of his career, it was common to see a variety of researchers — at the Pew Forum, LifeWay Research, the Barna Group and elsewhere — focusing their work on highly specialized surveys targeting religious issues and trends.
 In 1977, Gallup himself helped found the Princeton Religion Research Center, in part to produce materials that would help clergy be more effective.